The Internet's Pumpkin Growing Authority

 Here's how you can help turn your pumpkins orange:

 Extending the season- If your pumpkins are still on the vine, they are best left there.
 Cut away any leaves that may block the sun, however small.
+The warmth of the sun helps to ripen the fruit.
 In the waning hours of daylight, the fruit can use every ray of sunshine it can get.
 If Jack Frost is about to stop by, get some large plastic sheeting.
 Cover the fruit and the vine.
 Anchor the plastic with bricks or rocks, to keep the wind from blowing it off.
 If the next day is going to be very cold, you can leave it on all day.
 If not, remove it.

 Ripening out of the patch- As previously mentioned, green and partially orange pumpkins ripen up with sunlight, warmth, and time.
-Just follow these steps:
+If the garden season is over, and the fruit is still green, follow these steps:

 Success is not guaranteed.
 A very green pumpkin is less likely to ripen and turn orange in whatever time you have remaining until Halloween.
 It may take several weeks.
 But, it usually works.

 I was born to shine.
 If I do not completely ripen, please don't throw me away.
 Even though I am green, you can still carve me into a beautiful Jack O'Lantern.
 I will shine just as bright on Halloween night.
 And, in the darkness, no one will know what color I am.
-Thanks, Jack.
+Thanks, Jack O. Lantern.

 Also see: How to Ripen Fruits and Vegetables